huriettic/optimizedportalrendering/README.md

 Hyper Cube is a room with a cube with hallways that overlap on the inside of the cube.

 Two Hallways is two hallways that overlap in an unnatural way.

+The name in the Main script can be changed to the Json text files name in the resources folder.

+Type in the name of the Json text file to change level.